LavanyaPasumarthi71/CS665_PROJECT1_GROUP_24/README.md

 ### Database Schema
 Our database consists of various tables each with Primary Key, Indexes, Foreign key and triggers.
 Main tables are mentioned in our db_description.

+### Frontend
+The front-end of the Hotel Management System is built using HTML and styled with Materialize CSS framework, providing an intuitive and visually appealing user interface.
+Materialize CSS ensures responsiveness and a modern design, enhancing the user experience for both administrators and customers.

+### Backend
+The back-end of the Hotel Management System is powered by the Python Django framework.
+Django offers a robust and scalable architecture for handling server-side logic, managing databases, and processing user requests.
+The backend includes models for User, Profile, Room, Reservation, and Receipt, which are responsible for defining the database structure and handling CRUD operations.

+The SQLite database is utilized for data storage, providing a lightweight and easy-to-use solution for development.
+Database migrations are managed through Django's built-in migration system.

 ### Contributions

 - Lavanya Pasumarthi (GITHUB ID - LavanyaPasumarthi71) - Responsible for designing the database schema.Implemented the structure and relationships between different entities.Also responisble to add database connections and backend and UI design of applications.